Successful migration of all international datacenters to AWS and reduced overall cloud spend

 Over the past few years, the retailer has embarked on an ambitious migration to AWS.
 By the end of 2016, all of the company's international datacenters had been migrated to the AWS cloud, and the company was in the process of migrating the first U.S. datacenter as well.
 By 2018, the IT team at retailer plans to have migrated all worldwide on-premises infrastructure to AWS.

 "Our core competency is retail.
 We're not an IT systems builder.
 We need to focus on supporting the core business objective," said the retailer's manager for performance and automation.
 "With a datacenter, you have to over-provision everything and approvals for budget expenditures can cause delays.
 The cloud gives us much better speed to market, providing the elasticity and scale we need to rapidly meet business demand."

-"We're moving to AWS because the scale and capacity it affords us.
 With ExtraHop, we can intelligently and deliberately plan the capacity we need, minimizing our spend.
 That helps us deliver faster application performance and better end-user experience while keeping our costs down.
-That's a win-win for our entire business," says the manager.

 Performance and Automation Manager Fortune 500 Retail Company